OpenCashDAO/contracts/README.md

 # OpenCashDAO

-OpenCashDAO is a decentralized autonomous organization (DAO) template on the Bitcoin Cash Blockchain.
+OpenCashDAO is a decentralized autonomous organization (DAO) template for the Bitcoin Cash Blockchain.
 It is designed to empower stakeholders/token holders to influence the project's direction.
 It serves as a proposal and voting platform enabling token holders to vote on various proposals to modify the project's functionality.

 - **1 DAO, ∞ projects**: A single DAO can control multiple projects.
 - **Proposals and Voting by stakeholders**: Anyone can submit proposals and stakeholders/token holders can vote on them.
-- **Upgradable Project**: Once a proposal passes, the project gets updated by either removing, replacing, or adding functionality.
+- **Project Upgradability**: Projects can be dynamically updated through community-approved proposals, allowing for the addition, removal, or replacement of functionalities.

 ## Table of Contents